 Exploit other universally available applications for portfolio development and presentation.
 For example:

 - While the Microsoft Office suite of tools is not designed for portfolio development, you and your students can use it to publish content in a variety of formats: Word document, PowerPoint presentation, Excel spreadsheet.

 - Use freely available tools such as Open Office and Google.
 Google Docs allows a user to select who has permission to view files.
 Google Sites provides an easy-to-use web format for publishing online.

-- Blogs can be set up online at no charge (for example, using Wordpress, Blogger, Livejournal).
-The user has control over what is published, can publish web content easily, and can permit or prevent viewers commenting as they wish.
+- Blogs can be set up online at no charge (for example, using Wordpress or Blogger).
+The user has control over what is published, can publish web content easily and can permit or prevent viewer comments as they wish.

 Campbell, C., & Tran, T. L. N. (2021).
 Using an implementation trial of an ePortfolio system to promote student learning through self-reflection: Leveraging the success.
 Education Sciences, 11(6), 263. https://doi.org/10.3390/educsci11060263